rick137-dev/AlgoThreads/README.md

 # AlgoThreads
 This is a simple project for my Operating Systems class.
 It uses Threads in Java to optimize the matrix multiplication algorithm between two square matrices.
 We used N threads, where N is the order of the two matrices, to reduce the theoretical complexity from O(N^3) to O(N^2).
 A presentation is also included that further analyzes the differences in speed between the two versions of the algorithm.
+The numbers that populate the matrices are chosen uniformly at random between 1 and 100.